 The Windows Registry is a place where you will find all the settings for your operating system.
 It contains information for all the hardware and software, along with user preferences.
 The Registry isn’t simply one large file, but a set of discrete files called hives, primarily located in the system32 folder.

 Microsoft once offered their own registry cleaners like RegClean, RegMaid which were discontinued from Windows XP onwards.
-More recently its Windows Live OneCare too offered registry cleaning feature, which was also discontinued.
+Later on its Windows Live OneCare too offered registry cleaning feature, which was also discontinued.
 Starting with Windows Vista, the Registry has been Virtualized, and hence unlike Windows XP or earlier versions, does not tend to suffer from bloat.
 Due to Virtualization, applications are prevented from writing to System Folders and to the ‘machine wide keys’ in the registry.

 Microsoft’s old stand on Registry Cleaners and compressors

 Here is Microsoft’s original take on Registry Cleaners on onecare.live.com (now removed):

 Over time, the Windows Registry can begin to contain information that’s no longer valid.
 Maybe you uninstalled an application without using the Add or Remove Programs function in the Control Panel, or perhaps an object or file in the registry got moved.
 Eventually, this orphaned or misplaced information accumulates and begins to clog your registry, potentially slowing down your PC and causing error messages and system crashes.
 You might also notice that your PC’s startup process is slower than it used to be.
 Cleaning your registry is the easiest way to help avoid these common problems.

 We had earlier mentioned a post at Mark Russinovich’s blog, which said: